Barons Court, Hammersmith & Fulham

 Established in 1886, the Queen’s Club claims to have been the first multi-purpose sports complex anywhere in the world.
 It is now best known for the pre-Wimbledon tennis championships held every June and is the national headquarters for real tennis and rackets.

-Mahatma Gandhi lived on Barons Court Road while studying law and and he visited the Congregationalist Church on Castletown Road, which has since become the Bhavan institute for Indian art and culture.
+Mahatma Gandhi lived on Barons Court Road while studying law and and he visited the Congregationalist church on Castletown Road, which has since become the Bharatiya Vidya Bhavan, an institute for Indian art and culture.

 Postal district: W14